Inter American University of Puerto Rico-Aguadilla

 Is It Hard to Get Into Inter American University of Puerto Rico-Aguadilla?
 Acceptance Rate & Requirements

-Inter American University of Puerto Rico-Aguadilla, located in Aguadilla, PR, reviews applicants selectively, with an acceptance rate near 42%.
-The school reports a graduation rate of roughly 41%.
+Inter American University of Puerto Rico-Aguadilla, located in Aguadilla, PR, reviews applications selectively.
+The acceptance rate runs near 42%.
+The graduation rate is roughly 41%.

 Can I Afford It?